 When it comes to Japanese which is mixed with Hiragana, Katakana, and Kanji… it has no limits to segmentalize to express yourself.

 I’m a bit off the topic.
 Here you go~

 Dictionary = Paraphrasing

-There is something we always need to be aware of when we look up in our dictionary in any languages.
+There is something we always need to be aware of when we look up in our dictionary in any language.
 What we see in the dictionary are just paraphrases.

-What it means is that we need to understand the meaning of the word through our body.
+What it means is that we need to understand the meaning of the word through our bodies.
 The best is from our own experience.

 One example of a Japanese word ⇒ 惻隠(sokuin)